laurentb/symfttpd/README.markdown

     }

 You have to restart lighttpd each time you add a file the the web/ root.
-Hopefully it doesn’t happen often.
-Also, don’t forget to run `php symfony plugin:publish-assets`, or even better, `mksymlinks.php` before.
+Hopefully it doesn't happen often.
+Also, don't forget to run `php symfony plugin:publish-assets`, or even better, `mksymlinks.php` before.